Decoupage Marbled Tissue Vase

 - Tear into 2" inch pieces or a little larger if it is a large bottle or vase.

 - Pour ModPodge or other decoupage glue into small dish.
 Using brush, apply generously onto small area on the glass jar.
-Or apply to back of tissue.

 - Let dry completely.

 - Spray with Acrylic Spray if you want more gloss (Adult only)